Domestic students fee information

 You are able to view your HELP debt with your myGOV account that is linked to the ATO.
 Your myGov account will show you how much you owe and any repayments you have made.

-You can however access all your Commonwealth Assistance Notices which detail the amounts deferred to the ATO on your behalf (prior to indexation being applied) within My Enrolment > Finance > Commonwealth Assistance Notice > Select Year and Study Period.
+You can however access all your Commonwealth Assistance Notices which detail the amounts deferred to the ATO on your behalf (prior to indexation being applied) within My Enrolment > Finance > Commonwealth Assistance Notice > Select Year and teaching period.

 2020 Loan Limit Changes